jaredmdobson/jaredmdobson.github.io/_drafts/2024-06-18-getting-started-with-mojo-on-macos.markdown

 ---
 Running numpy in Mojo is 20,000x faster on macbook!
 That is incredible!
 Let's get this going on our machine!

+Open your terminal.app

-Open your terminal app and Install homebrew (if it isn't already installed):
+Install homebrew (if it isn't already installed):
 {% highlight bash %}
 /bin/bash -c "$(curl -fsSL <https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh>)"
 {% endhighlight %}